 Practice Zero-Based Budgeting

-The first and most important step is to take full control of your money, considering both time and opportunity cost.
-This involves developing the habit of planning for all your money before spending any of it, which can be achieved by learning and practicing zero-based budgeting.
+The first and most important step is to take full control of your money—factoring in both your time and opportunity costs.
+This starts with planning how every unit of your money will be used before you spend any of it.
+The most effective way to do this is by learning and applying zero-based budgeting.

 Why Practice Budgeting?